abhishekmaha23/Stock-Recommender/README.md

 Theoretically, an ensemble system such as this should become better with more training data, so we train it upon data and information from previous years.

-(Built in collaboration with Natarajan Chidamabaram)
+(Built in collaboration with Natarajan Chidambaram)